 To install VirtualBox on Windows, we just need to download and run the Installer.

-The easiest way to install VirtualBox on Linux Mint and Ubuntu is through their software managers.
+The easiest way to install VirtualBox on Linux Mint or Ubuntu is through their respective software managers.

-On Ubuntu, we can install it through the Ubuntu Software Center.
+On Ubuntu, we can install it through Ubuntu Software.

 On Linux Mint, we will find it in the Software Manager.